Meet Our Collina Italiana Family

 Barbara’s experience is diverse, demonstrating a keen interest in children from varied backgrounds.
 She’s been a volunteer, helping to educate economically disadvantaged children in order for them to improve their culture and status.

 A passionate self-starter, cross-cultural specialist, writer, and experienced blogger, she creates fresh, original content about lifestyles and cultures.
 She presently resides in Manhattan with her husband and their four children.

-Giulia was born and raised in Pordenone.
-She left Italy at the age of 22 and started teaching Italian when she lived in Buenos Aires.
+Born and raised in Pordenone, Giulia left Italy at the age of 22 and started teaching Italian while living in Buenos Aires.
 She has also taught Italian for companies such as Unilever, Carrefour, Coca-Cola, as well as for private schools.
 She also appeared in conferences to explain the benefits of being bilingual.

-In 2015 she moved to New York to finish her studies.
-She is now attending her last year of Data Information System, and after that, she’s going to do a Masters in Data Science for International Affairs.
+In 2015, she moved to New York to finish her studies.
+She is currently obtaining her undergraduate degree in Data Information Systems, and will soon pursue a Masters in Data Science for International Affairs.
 Her dream is to analyze data for international organizations while continuing to teaching her beautiful language.

-Stefania was born in Veneto.
-At 10-years-old, she moved to Ravenna, the city in Emilia-Romagna, known for its well-preserved late Roman and Byzantine architecture and mosaics.
-After attending law school, she decided to change her career completely and has been successfully teaching Italian for to children of all ages for 15 years.
+Although born in Veneto, at the age of 10, Stefania moved to Ravenna, the city in Emilia-Romagna, known for its well-preserved late Roman and Byzantine architecture and mosaics.
+After attending law school, she decided to change her career completely and has been successfully teaching Italian to children of all ages for 15 years.

 Her students love learning from her and enjoy her sunny disposition and inquisitive mind.